Twink (musician): Stars

 After a spell living in Morocco, Twink moved to Cambridge and worked with the 'Last Minute Put Together Boogie Band', which initially included vocalist/guitarist Bruce Michael Paine (ex-Apple Pie and star of the San Francisco production of Hair) and 'The Honk' playing bass.
 He also played in a band named ZZZ with Alan Lee Shaw and Rod Latter, who later reunited as the Rings.
 The Last Minute Put Together Boogie Band, now with ex-Delivery bass player Jack Monck, backed American blues guitarist Eddie "Guitar" Burns at King's College Cellar in January 1972.
-Jack's wife Jenny Spires, an old friend of Twink and former girlfriend of Syd Barrett (ex-Pink Floyd) went with Syd to the gig and brought his guitar along, and even jammed with them at one point.
+Monck's wife Jenny Spires, an old friend of Twink and former girlfriend of Syd Barrett went with Barrett to the gig and brought his guitar along, and jammed with them at one point.
 The next day, the Last Minute Put Together Boogie Band, with guests Fred Frith and Syd Barrett, played on a bill with Hawkwind and the Pink Fairies.

 In the next two days, Twink formed the short-lived trio Stars with Barrett and Monck.
 Stars played a handful of well-received shows.
-However, Syd, who was mentally fragile, quit after reading a negative review by Roy Hollingworth in Melody Maker.
+However, Barrett, who was mentally fragile, quit after reading a negative review by Roy Hollingworth in Melody Maker.
 After Stars disbanded, Twink moved back to London.